This page provides advice and guidance to elected representatives and their staff, political parties and campaigners.

 Protecting personal information

-For more information about the GDPR, including advice to help data controllers comply please see our comprehensive Guide to GDPR.
+For more information about the UK GDPR, including advice to help data controllers comply please see our comprehensive Guide to UK GDPR.

 Members of Parliament

-In order to help MPs comply with their GDPR responsibilities alongside our Guide to GDPR, we have produced some frequently asked questions.
+In order to help MPs comply with their UK GDPR responsibilities alongside our Guide to UK GDPR, we have produced some frequently asked questions.

 Individual political parties have dedicated teams providing advice and guidance on political campaigning activities including the use of particular systems and procedures for engaging with voters.
 Members should contact their own parties for advice in relation to such activity.